Hansastro/Astro-3D-Printing/Polar_finder_adapter/README.md

 The srew to secure the adapter on the finder is a M5 in plastic.
 (You have to thread the hole).
 For a more confortable usage, a cover for the head of the screw is available:
 ![Screw head](./images/screwHead_cura.png)

-The print the adapter it is recomended to orient it horizontaly.
+To print the adapter it is recomended to orient it horizontaly.
 Like that:
 ![printing view](./images/Canon_Polar_Adapter_cura.png)

 This avoid to fill the notch with some support material which is quite hard to remove.